QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/x86/index.md

 ⚠️ As a reminder, the head is the last value added (LIFO).

+📚 Local variables addresses expressed as `rbp-0x4` are expressed relatively to their function stack frame.

 #### Pointer Registers

 | x86 | x86-x64 | Description                                    |